The Amazing Race 14: Critical response

 The Amazing Race 14 received mixed-to-positive reviews.
 Andy Dehnart of reality blurred praised the reduction of time in airport, the cast, and improvements in editing and said that the season finished with "a strong end to an even stronger season."
 Michael Hewitt of the Orange County Register wrote that the season was "another excellent edition of 'The Amazing Race.'"
 Michael Russnow of The Huffington Post criticized this season's route as the show "didn’t travel in as diversified a fashion, and wherever the teams wound up they stayed in the immediate region a lot longer than in earlier years."
 Alan Sepinwall of The Star-Ledger wrote that his "interest in the season dropped rapidly after Mel and Mike were eliminated" and that he "lacked either an emotional investment in another team or an admiration for them as pure Racers."
 In 2016, this season was ranked 12th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 In 2021, Val Barone of TheThings ranked this season as the show's 9th best season.
 In 2022, Jason Shomer of Collider ranked this season among the show's top seven seasons.
+In 2023, Rhenn Taguiam of Game Rant ranked this season as the fifteenth-best season.
+In 2024, Taguiam's ranking was updated with this season ranked 18th out of 36.